Xinyi-Ding/Scolarly-Net/Documents/Design.md

 ## Introduction

+### Purpose

+The system aims to provide a platform for academic literature research and analysis to meet the needs of a wide range of users including students, academics, government agencies and companies.
+The system can be used in scenarios of in-depth literature review, academic research validation, policy analysis and industry-specific research.
+In addition, the system integrates search functions, data analysis tools and visualisation capabilities designed to simplify the research process, enhance the organisation of information and support evidence-based decision-making in various fields.

+### Intended Users

+**Students (Literature Review):** The system provides literature search, organisation, citation management and note-taking functions, which can be used by students to collect and organise the information required for a literature review to support the writing of their dissertation.

+**Academia (Academic Proof):** The system provides advanced search, source validation, and reference tracking capabilities that can be utilised by academics to validate research hypotheses and arguments.
+The system also helps academics to discover links between studies and serves as a reference tool for conducting academic research.

+**Government (Policy Analysis):** The data analysis and visualisation features of the system can help government practitioners understand research trends and integrate different research findings to make evidence-based policy decisions.

+**Companies (Industry-related Research):** Companies can use the system to conduct research functions for industry research aggregation, trend analysis and market analysis report for better market understanding and strategic planning.

+### Product Scope

+The scope of the product includes the development of a user-friendly system for researching and analysing academic articles to meet the needs of different user groups.
+Key features include

+- **Advanced Research Functionality:** Enables users to search through existing literature databases and provides user definable filtering options.

+- **Data Management Tools:** Facilitates efficient organisation, annotation and storage of research literature.

+- **Citation and Reference Tracking:** Enables tracking of references in data articles to organise connections and streamline the academic writing process.

+- **Analysis and Visualisation:** Provides the ability to analyse links between article data, between topics and between authors, and to visualise these relationships in a clear and understandable way.

 ## System Overview
 The proposed PSD (Paper Source Discovery) system is designed to provide a comprehensive platform for the analysis and exploration of academic papers and related sources.
 The system integrates various features to facilitate efficient information extraction, connection mapping, and user-driven exploration.
 ### Key Components: